Hareendranatha/Power-Bi-Dashboard-Excel-PowerBi-/README.md

 ## 📌 Overview

-This project is a Power BI dashboard built to analyze **hospital patient waiting lists** based on multiple dimensions including:
+This project is a Power BI dashboard built to analyze **hospital patient waiting lists** using publicly available data sourced from the internet.
+The dashboard presents insights based on:

 - Case Type (Inpatient / Day Case)
 - Specialty and Specialty Group
 - Time Bands (e.g., 0–3 Months, 12–15 Months)
 - Age Profile (e.g., Adult / Child, 65+)
-- Historical trends (via Archive Date)
+- Archive Dates (for historical trends)

-The dashboard is built using data from multiple hospital waiting list reports and is designed to help healthcare administrators and decision-makers understand patient backlogs and improve hospital resource planning.

 ---

 <P>This is preview of the dashboard and click on the below image to see the screen record </P>
 <p align="center">